 What made the inverted puff pastry prime is that it bakes rather light and produces very flaky results.
 A technique consisting of incorporating the dough in butter rather than butter in dough.
 In order to get a workable slab of butter, it is previously softened and mixed with some flour, shaped into slab, and chilled.
 Make 3 days ahead prior baking.
 The secret in puff pastry making is resting time.
 The first day: mixing.
 Second day: folding and shaping into whatever pastries such as chaussons aux pommes (apple turnovers), galette, pies, vol-au-vent, etc...
 Third and last day; baking.
 Store puff pastry in freezer bag for up to 5 days in the refrigerator, or months in the freezer.
-Puff pastry folding protocole can be done making 6 single turns (Tour simple).
+Puff pastry folding protocole can be done making 5 or 6 single turns (Tour simple).
 Or, one single + one double + one single + one double.

 Mix butter and flour until just combined.
 Shape into a ≈ 6''x 6''/15x15cm slab between 2 parchment paper sheets; chill overnight.